Configuring the Email Manager Mailbox Folders

 It is recommended that this step of email automation is carefully thought-out and planned before going too far into the designing of Email Manager profiles.
 The folders (labels) you create and the structure in which you create them may affect all of the Email Manager profiles that you use.
 The structure of the mailbox folders can also determine whether your email response management operations are fully automated, partially automated, or a hybrid of both.

 Scan folders refer to the email folders that the Email Manager will scan when looking for new email to process.
 Each Email Manager profile that you create will require at least 1 scan folder.
-Remember that each profile can scan multiple email locations except when using legacy IMAP.
-This many be a combination of “Inboxes”, or other email folder locations, including public folders, and specially created “scan folders” - see below.
+If using an Outlook profile as the email source, the profile can scan multiple email locations.
+This may be a combination of Inboxes, or other email folder locations, including public folders, and specially created scan folders - see below.

 Scanning the Inbox

-Scanning other folders by creating custom scan folders
+Scanning other folders by creating custom drop email here folders

 - A folder that relates to specific issues.
 Match this folder to a profile that logs jobs based on a specific job template.
 You may wish to create several folders of this type to allow for different types of job templates